 - are walking into the summer feeling disappointed, frustrated, exhausted, and panicked that time is flying by without manuscripts leaving your desk, and/or,

-- can't afford to have another summer end without significant progress on your writing projects,
+- can't afford to have another term end without significant progress on your writing projects,

 then consider joining us.